 You may be provided with course materials to aid your learning, either in print or electronic format.
 Some of these may have been developed by your lecturers and they would own the copyright in them.
 This includes lectures themselves, if recorded.
 You must always check with staff if you want to record or capture lectures in any way, including online sessions (see the student section in the Recording by the University of Lectures and other Teaching Policy otago.ac.nz/administration/policies/otago003310.html).
 You should always check with your lecturer if you want to use any of their materials outside of your normal coursework.

-Other materials may be journal articles or book chapters.
-The University can provide you with access to, or copies of, such resources under NZ copyright law or under special licensing arrangements.
+Other materials may be journal articles or book chapters, which are distributed using eReserve, the University's official reading list tool that sits inside Blackboard or Moodle.
+Find out more at: blogs.otago. ac.nz/ereserve/students/ The University can provide you with access to, or copies of, such resources under NZ copyright law or under special licensing arrangements.
 These arrangements only allow you to use them for your own study in the course you're enrolled in: you may not provide copies to anyone else.

 However, re-using insubstantial amounts in your own work is allowed under New Zealand law as "fair dealing" with copyright material for criticism or review.
 Find out more about fair dealing at otago.ac.nz/administration/copyright/otago016309.html.